saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 * A working development environment for one of the supported Selenium languages: Java, C#, Python, or Ruby.

 :::tip
-Selenium has JavaScript bindings, but we recommend using [WebdriverIO](https://webdriver.io) when running tets on Sauce Labs.
+Selenium has JavaScript bindings, but we recommend using [WebdriverIO](https://webdriver.io) when running tests on Sauce Labs.
 :::

 ## Architecture